Freight Shipping from Long Beach to Charlotte

 How much does it cost to ship freight from Long Beach to Charlotte?

-Full truckload (FTL) rates from Long Beach, CA to Charlotte, NC currently range from $5,917-$7,293 for a standard dry van load over the 2,752-mile route.
+Full truckload (FTL) rates from Long Beach, CA to Charlotte, NC currently range $5,917-$7,293 (roughly $2.17-$2.65 per mile over 2,752 miles).
 LTL shipments typically cost $1,714-$2,739 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Long Beach to Charlotte?